ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 ### Dual page settings

 ChordPro can produce PDF documents with single-page layout (all pages the same) or with dual layout (different left and right pages).

-    even-odd-pages : true
+    songbook.dual-pages : true

 The default value is `true`, to use dual page layout.
 A value of `false` means a single-page layout is used for all pages.